DolbyIO/rts-uikit-ios/README.md

 * `DolbyIORTSUIKit`: The high-level UI components that can be used to develop a real-time streaming monitoring app for iOS with Dolby.io.
 * `DolbyIORTSCore`: The logic between `DolbyIORTSUIKit` and Dolby.io Real-time Streaming iOS SDK.
-* `DolbyUIUIKIt`: The basic UI components used by `DolbyIORTSUIKit`.
+* `DolbyIOUIKit`: The basic UI components used by `DolbyIORTSUIKit`.

-> **_Info:_** There are two parties in a real-time streaming - a publisher and a viewer.
+> **_Info:_** There are two parties in RTS - a publisher and a viewer.
 A publisher is one who broadcasts the stream.
 A viewer(monitor) who consumes the stream.
 This UIKit is meant for viewer/monitor applications.
+Please refer to this [blog post](https://dolby.io/blog/real-time-streaming-with-dolby-io/) to understand the ecosystem.

 ## Requirements